-The programme is a three year undertaking, with the third year being optional for both the school and the participant.
+The programme is a two-year undertaking.
 Over the course of the programme, participants complete the Research Leader in Education (RLE) Award, designed to ensure that participants are well equipped to deploy their knowledge and skills for the benefit of pupils and schools.

 The Brilliant Club works in partnership with ITE providers in Year 1, enabling participants to achieve QTS through either the School Direct fee or salaried routes.
-In Years 2 and 3 participants are employed by their placement schools as NQTs.
+In Year 2, participants are employed by their placement schools as NQTs.
 Throughout the programme participants have protected, off-timetable time to work towards the wider aims of the programme.

 RIS Participants follow the ITE training and workload structure established at their placement school but, to allow them time to complete the RLE and have an enhanced impact on pupil outcomes and university progression in their schools, they have a guaranteed amount of protected time.
 This varies by year and is outlined below:

 |1||Participants’ teaching load will increase in line with the ITE provider’s School Direct fee and salaried programmes.*||Minimum of equivalent of half a day per week protected time.
 Schools will decide in advance how to structure this to work best for them and the participant.
 RIS will suggested potential structures depending on factors such as the school’s context, the participant’s training route etc.|

 |2||Participants will teach a typical first year NQT timetable pro rata over 4 days, completing the standard full-time induction programme at the placement school.||Minimum of 10% additional non-contact time on top of normal NQT allowance.|